huaminghuangtw/Evergreen-Notes/Permanent-Notes/choose-your-response.md

 ---

-Most of life's conflicts come from people _reacting_ to situation father than _responding_ to it. <u>Man who cannot control his words cannot control himself.</u>
+Most of life's conflicts come from people _reacting_ to situation rather than _responding_ to it. <u>Man who cannot control his words cannot control himself.</u>

-Example:
+✱ Example:

 * REACTING
-	* Person 1: “_Why did you do it like that?_”
+	* Person 1: “Why did you do it like that?”
 	* Person 2: “_What do you mean?
 What's wrong with how l've done it?_”
 * RESPONDING
 	* Person 1: “Why did you do it like that?”
 	* Person 2: “_I did it like that because I've done it in a similar way before - it's the most efficient method._”

----

-To follow up an error with a foolish reaction is to lose twice.

 ---